HelSec/website/content/events/2025-01-30_HelSec_Sneakers_Movie_night.md

 HelSec members have instructions on how to get tickets in their inboxes.
 If you are a member and haven't received an e-mail, please contact the board (contact@helsec.fi).

-The event may be opened up to non-members closer to the event.
+The event sign-up will be opened up to non-members on Monday.
 Watch this space and our social media channels!